I no longer feel like I was anything to you

 afraid of seeing God at the door.

-Anonymous asked: Really enjoy your writing and poetry.
+Anonymous said: Really enjoy your writing and poetry.
 You have anything printed for purchase?

 Wow thanks so much.
 I haven’t entered into the realm of selling anything just yet.
 I’m still trying to publish my first novel, which I completed sometime last year.
 Is there a poem in particular that stood out to you?

-Anonymous asked: Did you make that attic picture on your homepage??
+Anonymous said: Did you make that attic picture on your homepage??

 No I didn’t!
 It’s by artist John Kenn.
 Here’s a link to his website.
 I’ll be sure to put it in my info as well. http://johnkenn.blogspot.com/

 I’m tired.
 I woke up this morning feeling so damn tired.
 Guilty at all for no reason, because things are strange.
 I rose and slogged to work, still blinking out rheum, trying desperately to crack my neck.
 I think I want to be peaceful.
 I think I want to be kind.
 I want to know what it’s like to care for people; I want to take care of people.
 I’m protective, I think.